 Stream the Cowboys Free

 Alternatively, Kayo Sports have a 14 day trial offering.
 With the Kayo trial you will have access to these same NRL broadcasts as Fox League, and can stream the Cowboys free and Live using eligible mobile devices.
 Kayo also have a split-view feature so you can watch up to four Live events at the same time.

 Stream Rugby League with Kayo Sports FREE trial

 Stream all the big hits and tries from all the best Rugby League games, plus over 50 sports Live and On Demand.
 Get your 14 day FREE trial with no lock in contracts!

 North Queensland Rivalries and Derbies

 The Cowboys rivalry with the Brisbane Broncos is one steeped in history.
 Kicking off in 1995, it is a rivalry based on geography, with the two clubs Queensland’s only representation in the NRL for close to a decade.
 It stepped up a notch in 2015 when the Cowboys won their first Premiership, defeating their intra-state rivals in one of the most memorable NRL Grand Finals in history.
-Typically, the Broncos have had the wood over their rivals, winning 32 of the 50 match-ups – more recently, however, it’s been a little closer, the two sides splitting their last 16 games eight apiece.
+Typically, the Broncos have had the wood over their rivals, winning 34 of the 52 match-ups – more recently, however, it’s been a little closer, with the Cowboys having won 16 of the last 34 games between the two.